logicmoo/logicmoo_workspace/README.md

 # Logic Production Systems (LPS)#
 Welcome to "LPS Corner", a repository to support the development of LPS engines, examples and related tools.
 ## What is LPS? ##
-â€œLogic-based Production System" is a new computer language that combines the characteristics of an imperative programming language with those of a declarative database and knowledge representation language.
+“Logic-based Production System" is a new computer language that combines the characteristics of an imperative programming language with those of a declarative database and knowledge representation language.
 It is the result of over a decade of research led by [Bob Kowalski](https://www.doc.ic.ac.uk/~rak/) and [Fariba Sadri](https://www.doc.ic.ac.uk/~fs/) at Imperial College London.

 The kernel of LPS consists of a database, together with reactive rules of the form ***if*** *antecedent* ***then*** *consequent*.
 The database changes destructively in response to actions and external events, according to a domain-specific causal theory.
 Computation consists in making the reactive rules true, by performing actions to make the *consequent* true whenever the *antecedent* becomes true.
 In addition, LPS includes Prolog-like logic programs both to recognise when *antecedents* become true and to generate plans of actions that make *consequents* true.